-HUD will review HTF allocation plans in accordance with consolidated plan regulations (Part 91, subpart F).
-HUD will review the HTF allocation plan within 45 days of receiving the plan as part of its review of the annual action plan under § 91.500.
-The plan will be deemed approved 45 days after HUD receives the plan, unless HUD notifies the HTF grantee that the plan is disapproved before that date.
+HUD will review HTF allocation plans in a manner consistent with other sections of the consolidated planning and annual action plan in accordance with consolidated plan regulations (Part 91, subpart F).
+Therefore, HUD will complete its review of the annual action plan within

+45 days, as described at § 91.500.
+The plan will be approved 45 days after HUD receives the plan through the eCon Planning Suite submission or original executed SF-424, certifications and applicable assurances, whichever is later, unless HUD notifies the State that the plan is disapproved before that date..

-HUD may disapprove all or a portion of a State's consolidated plan (e.g., the HTF allocation plan), when HUD determines that it is inconsistent with the purposes of the Cranston-Gonzalez National Affordable Housing Act, or is substantially incomplete.
+HUD may disapprove all or a portion of a State's consolidated plan (e.g., the HTF allocation plan) when HUD determines that it is inconsistent with the purposes of the Cranston-Gonzalez National Affordable Housing Act or is substantially incomplete.
 A State's consolidated plan is substantially incomplete if it was developed without the required citizen participation or consultation, it fails to satisfy all the required elements, or HUD rejects a certification as inaccurate.
-Within 15 days after HUD notifies the State of disapproval of its plan, HUD will inform the State in writing of the reasons for disapproval and actions that the State could take to meet the criteria for approval.
+Within 15 days after HUD notifies the State of disapproval of its plan, HUD will inform the State in writing of the reasons for disapproval and the actions that the State could take to meet the criteria for approval.